-We aim to achieve this goal through joint research, PGT teaching and organisation of various activities, such as academic seminars where we will host internationally known researchers who develop new methods for geographic data.
+We aim to achieve this goal through joint research, PGT teaching, and organisation of various activities, such as academic seminars where we will host internationally known researchers who develop new methods for geographic data.
 We will further organise outreach events, such as join the worldwide annual GISDay in mid-November, when external GIS professionals come to SGSD to present their work to students and researchers.
 We will also provide training in GIS and geographic data analysis in collaboration with CAPOD.
 The institute will further offer a cartographic design service provided by the SGSD Cartographer.

-Our activities will be advertised on this website, so check-in regularly for updates.
-Or follow us on twitter for news.
+Our activities will be advertised on this website, so check in regularly for updates.
+Or follow us on Twitter for news.

-(1906-1989), who was an engineer and a surveyor.
+The institute is named in honour of the father of Tony Edwards, William Bell Edwards (1906-1989), who was an engineer and a surveyor.
 Tony Edwards is an alumnus and long-time friend of the School of Geography and Sustainable Development.
 He is the main supporter of this initiative.

 BEGIN is a member of the Association of Geographic Information Laboratories in Europe (AGILE).